MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-zwquerysecurityobject.md

 ## -remarks

 A security descriptor can be in absolute or self-relative form.
 In self-relative form, all members of the structure are located contiguously in memory.
 In absolute form, the structure only contains pointers to the members.
+For more information, see [Absolute and Self-Relative Security Descriptors](/windows/win32/secauthz/absolute-and-self-relative-security-descriptors).

 The NTFS file system imposes a 64K limit on the size of the security descriptor that is written to disk for a file.
 (The FAT file system does not support security descriptors for files.)
 Thus a 64K **SecurityDescriptor** buffer is guaranteed to be large enough to hold the returned **SECURITY_DESCRIPTOR** structure.